-4. Packing Cubes: Space comes at a premium on the road - especially closet space.
+4. Packing Cubes: Storage space comes at a premium on the road - especially closet space.
 If you have been following us for a bit, you know that Bettina loves her flowy dresses and an extensive wardrobe.
-To solve our closet space solution, we use the Genius Pack compression packing cubes to store our everyday clothes underneath the couch in Swifty.
+To solve our closet storage problem, we use the Genius Pack compression packing cubes to store our everyday clothes underneath the couch in Swifty.
 The compression cubes help greatly when it comes to packing efficiently.
 Bettina also has a carry-on size suitcase in the back of the truck to store all of her dresses and shoes.

 5. Portable Battery Pack: With your cell phone being your main communication, internet, and entertainment device it will always be running low on battery.
 We recommend bringing at least one portable battery pack to recharge your phone on the go when you don't have an electrical outlet.
 We are using the Revel Gear Day Tripper Solar Pack (get 15% off using THENEXTTRIP15 at check-out) which comes with a solar panel to charge up your battery pack.
 It also has an integrated LED light!
 Needless to say, it is one of our most used gadgets on the road as we use it to charge our phones, the portable speaker, and power our camp lights.